boundless-xyz/Signal-Ethereum/README.md

 A ZKVM-friendly implementation of [Casper FFG](https://arxiv.org/abs/2003.03052), the finality gadget used by the Ethereum beacon chain.
 This forms part of [The Signal](https://github.com/boundless-xyz/signal) - an open source initiative to build trustless interoperability across all chains.

+> [!WARNING]
+> The Signal: Ethereum is currently under audit and its design under peer review.
+The code, or the generated proofs should not be used in any production system.
+Aspects of the design may change without notice.

 ## Background

 Like Casper, Signal.Ethereum operates over the abstraction of checkpoints and attested links rather than blocks and epochs.
 The ZKVM program allows a prover to construct a proof that they have seen sufficient attestations for a link(s) that can transition a given consensus state (latest justified and finalized checkpoints) to a new consensus state.
 Starting from a trusted consensus state, a client verifying these proofs can update its view of the latest finalized checkpoint which can be used as a root of trust for proofs into the finalized blockchain.